ellertone/ellertone/README.md

 # Ellertone Ongoki
 **Computer and Software Engineer**

-👯 I’m looking to collaborate on projects that are centered around solving real world problems or innovative solutions.

-⚡ I have a passion for system architecture and design, and UI/UX design.
+⚡ I have a passion for system architecture and designs centered around solving real world problems or innovative solutions.

-🔭 I’m currently working on Microservices with Java.
+🔭 Currently focused on Microservices with Java.

 💼 Professional Summary
 - Full-stack developer aimed towards building scalable and robust web applications.